 Por Favor Tacos and Tragos

-This hip, Westside taqueria is rewriting the false narrative that Colorado Springs doesn’t have good Mexican food.
+This hip, Westside taqueria rewrote the false narrative that Colorado Springs doesn’t have good Mexican food.
 With a fresh California-esque feel, the family-owned restaurant serves a menu that highlights a variety of authentic tacos and salsa combos, with an al pastor that tops our list of favorites.
 In all honesty though, we come here for a lot more than just handhelds.
-We have high praise for their delicious and potent margs, fresh chips and guac, big and bright salads, hearty quesa-birria and perfectly portioned choco-flan.
-Por Favor is serving South of the border at its best. —D.P.
+We have high praise for their delicious and potent margs, fresh chips and guac, big and bright salads, hearty Quesa Birria and perfectly portioned Choco Flan.
+Por Favor is serving south of the border at its best.
+It’s no surprise the Galvan family opened a second location in Northgate last year. —Dionne Passacantando

 Read more in our feature about this Taco Cantina with a Twist.